-It’s a trick seen in movies and film everywhere.
+It’s a trick seen in movies and films everywhere.
 But if you haven’t tried it yet, or if you haven’t tried it yet today, as you sit at your desk — take a short break to splash water on your face.
 It’s an instant energizer to make you more alert.
 You can also simply wipe your face and neck with a wet cloth if you prefer.

 A soft massage on your body’s pressure points helps delay your circadian rhythm.
 Some areas that may work for you are between your thumb and index finger, on the far side of your arm above your elbow, and the back of your neck.
 Massages have been known to reduce work-related health issues and improve mobility, reduce anxiety, and relieve tension.
-You can often feel when your muscles are tightening whether it’s sore neck, lower back pain, or stiff shoulders.
-Make sure you listen to your body and give it doses of self-care throughout your work day.
+You can often feel when your muscles are tightening whether it’s a sore neck, lower back pain, or stiff shoulders.
+Make sure you listen to your body and give it doses of self-care throughout your workday.

 14. Start a Conversation

 Talking to a coworker, or making a call to your family or friends, can be a great way to get your mind moving.
 More in-depth conversations, or conversations where you are passionate about the topic, are definitely better for keeping you engaged.
 If you’re working remotely, you can participate in or host virtual events.
 Maybe a routine lunch or trivia game to interact with your coworkers throughout the day.
-We understand between meetings, deadlines, and schedules it can be an overlooked pastime we take for granted, but never underestimate the power of a light hearted conversation.
+We understand between meetings, deadlines, and schedules it can be an overlooked pastime we take for granted, but never underestimate the power of a light-hearted conversation.